 Skin and body protection involve wearing protective clothing over all parts of the body that could become contaminated with hazardous chemicals.
 Personal protective equipment (PPE) should be selected on a task basis and checked to ensure it is in good condition prior to each use (e.g., no pinholes in gloves).
 Even where there is no immediate danger to the skin from contact with a hazardous chemical it is still prudent to wear clothing that minimizes exposed skin surfaces when working in chemical laboratories.
 Employees should wear long-sleeved/long-legged clothing and avoid tank tops, shorts, leggings, or very short skirts.
 A laboratory coat should be worn over street clothes and be laundered regularly at a commercial laundromat (contact your PI or lab supervisor for vendor information) when handling hazardous chemicals, biohazards or radioactive materials.
 Laboratory coats are intended to prevent contact with dirt, chemical dusts and minor chemical splashes or spills.
-If the lab coat becomes contaminated it should be worn in the laboratory at all times.
+If the lab coat becomes contaminated it should be removed immediately and the affected skin surface washed thoroughly.
+Sturdy, closed-toe shoes shall be worn in the laboratory at all times.
 Sandals are not allowed in laboratories.
 In addition, long hair, dangling jewelry, and loose clothing should be confined or removed as these items may become entangled in apparatus or dangle in chemical containers.
-Some non-natural clothing fabrics such as rayon burn very readily (and adhere to the skin) and are not recommended for use in a chemical laboratory.
+Some non-natural clothing fabrics such as rayon/polyester materials burn very readily (and adhere to the skin) and are not recommended for use in a chemical laboratory.
+Cotton and natural fibers clothing should be worn.